Table of Contents

 That leaves the buyer feeling rather restricted, with their only choice for proper customization being cooler decals, wraps and skins.
 That means spending more money.

 If only manufacturers made coolers with more color options than white or tan, we would be delighted, and we’re sure many of our readers would too.
-Some brands are certainly moving in the right direction in this respect (Pelican, for example: see what new colors they have recently added), but others have plenty of catching up to do.
-Vibe is a good example here.
+Some brands are certainly moving in the right direction in this respect, but others have plenty of catching up to do.

 More Cool Innovations